f-heeger/bioinfomatics-python-scripts/README.md

 Analyzes the first X bases of each read in multiple fastq files to guess the primers used (per sample).
 Primer sequences are given in IUPAC ambiguity codes and represent 9

+### splitFasta

+>usage: splitFasta.py [-h] (-p X | -n X | -s) [-u] [-z] INFILE
+>
+>Split fast[a|q] file into multiple files.
+>
+>positional arguments:
+>  INFILE               fast[a|q] file to split

+>optional arguments:
+>  -h, --help           show this help message and exit
+>  -p X, --pieces X     split sequence to X pieces
+>  -n X, --number X     split sequence to pieces with X reads
+>  -s, --single-record  split a every record
+>  -u, --fastq          input file is in fastq format
+>  -z, --gzip           input file is gzipped

+Split multi fasta or multi fastq file into several files by a) splitting it into a certain number of pieces (-p), b) splitting it into files with a certain number of sequences (-n) or putting each sequence into its own file (-s).

 ## Modules

 ### NcbiTools